Flights to Vietnam

 Astonishing in so many ways, Vietnam is a collision of east and west, old and new.

 Vietnam's a dynamically evolving nation.
-In spite of its traumatic history, the country is rocketing forward, chaotically meshing its rich eastern heritage with western expectations - and somehow it works.
 With temples between skyscrapers and five star cruises on sacred waters, it's cultural fusion at its most memorable.

 Whether you're seeking tranquillity, adventure or urban energy, Vietnam delivers it - all with a slice of the country's history.
 Negotiate Ho Chi Minh City's bustling streets on a scooter, paddle through emerald waters on a kayak, or delve into an underground world by exploring war era tunnel networks.
 Whatever you do, it won't be boring.

 Nothing embodies the country's diversity more than its flavours.
 From the catch of the day in Halong Bay to Hanoi's famous cold brew coffee, your culinary education will accelerate in Vietnam.
 And with Hoi An's cooking class options, you might even take a recipe or two home with you.